+TOPIC N°2 Which factors promote the highest food acceptance at weaning?
 There was some discussion regarding the type of foods suitable for BLW and it appeared that this issue may need further clarification.
 In addition to the many anecdotal advantages of BLW, the issue of the family diet was discussed.
 Questions were raised about whether or not BLW was advantageous when the family diet was of low nutrient quality.
-Overall it was suggested that the family diet needs to be relatively healthy for BLW to have advantageous for those infants who are growth faltering regardless of the nutrient quality of their usual diet.
+Overall it was suggested that the family diet needs to be relatively healthy for BLW to have advantages over the more traditional methods of weaning.
+However, it was highlighted that BLW might be advantageous for those infants who are growth faltering regardless of the nutrient quality of their usual diet.
 It was discussed that with regards to infants with a low body weight, quite often the parent(s) demonstrate higher levels of anxiety regarding feeding, and that BLW regardless of the types of foods offered might serve to promote a more "relaxed" feeding environment, if the child essentially takes control of the "how much is consumed" aspect of the meal.
 Once BLW has been established anxiety should be reduced at meal times and then parents can be then better advised as to which are the best foods to offer their child.
 The disadvantages of BLW were also discussed.
 It was discussed that BLW was related to socioeconomic status with a greater proportion of middle-class mothers adopting this technique.
 This technique quite often results in food wastage and it was discussed that this method is not likely to be adopted by all mothers due to amount of food wasted and the financial implications.
 Under these conditions repeated exposure and variety of intake might be the most important message to convey to mothers.
 The environment in which a child is fed was also highlighted as playing a critical role in food acceptance, with parents, caregivers and nursery practitioners serving as key role models.
 Discussion focused on the importance of the family diet and the idea that meals should be ideally taken together with all family members eating the same foods.

-The importance of convivial eating and making meal times pleasant with no distractions such as having the TV on during meal times were deemed important.
+The importance of convival eating and making meal times pleasant with no distractions such as having the TV on during meal times were deemed important.
 It was generally accepted that parents need more guidance on creating a more positive atmosphere during meal times.
 Weaning guidelines were discussed and the groups pointed out that several pieces of key information were missing.
 During this session it was mentioned that mothers should be made explicitly aware of the "additional" advantages of breast feeding.
-Currently, UK mothers are only given information regarding the immunological benefits of breastfeeding but are not educated on the effects of breastfeeding on later food acceptance or on self-regulation.
+Currently UK mothers are only given information regarding the immunological benefits of breast feeding but are not educated on the effects of breast feeding on later food acceptance or on self-regulation.
 Additionally, mothers should be given more explicit instructions on the benefits of repeated exposure during the weaning period.
+Summary: